codebykat/blog/source/_posts/2012-07-23-remote-api-authentication-with-rails-3-using-activeresource-and-devise.markdown

 	@user.auth_token = token
 	# the backend gets {:user => {:email => "me@example.com", ... :auth_token => token}}

-Some ActiveResource methods *do* support an extra :params option, but you can't use it for every method, and we don't want to type all that out all the time anyway.
+Some ActiveResource methods *do* support passing extra parameters, but you can't do it for every method, the format is inconsistent (and apparently undocumented), and we don't want to type all that out all the time anyway...

-	response = User.delete(:sign_out, :auth_token => session[:auth_token])
+	> User.delete(:sign_out, :auth_token => session[:auth_token])
+	# that works, but...
+	> g = Group.find(:first, :params => {:auth_token => session[:auth_token])
+	# hmm... that works too, but the format is different...
+	> g.name = "edited name"
+	> g.save!
+	ActiveResource::UnauthorizedAccess: Failed.
+Response code = 401.
+Response message = Unauthorized .
+	# whoops... what about...
+	> Group.site = "http://localhost:3030?auth_token=" . session[:auth_token]
+	> g.save!
+	> ActiveResource::UnauthorizedAccess: Failed.
+Response code = 401.
+Response message = Unauthorized .
+	# OK, this is getting ugly...
+	> g.save!(:auth_token => "wh5xeZpwf6zHG9aHzy6M")
+  	ArgumentError: wrong number of arguments (1 for 0)
+	# fine then!
+	> g.put(g)
+	URI::InvalidURIError: bad URI(is not URI?): /groups/1/#<Group:0x007fe0d4998880>.json
+	#  (╯°□°）╯︵ ┻━┻)

-What we really want is a way to automatically send the authentication token, if we have it, with every single request.
+OK, look, forget it.
+What we *really* want is a way to automatically send the authentication token, if we have it, with every single request -- in a way that works transparently with ActiveResource, so it won't matter if we're doing a find, update, or delete.

-The solution I finally settled on requires small modifications to both the front and backend code.
-You can overload ActiveResource's basic HTTP authentication functionality to add the token to the headers on every request, and then add code to the backend's application controller to pull the token out of the header and treat it like an ordinary param, allowing Devise to still authenticate transparently.
+As it happens, you can overload ActiveResource's basic HTTP authentication functionality to add the token to the headers on every request.
+The catch is that we then have to add some more backend code, to pull the token out of the header and treat it like an ordinary param.

 Clear as mud?
 Let's look at the code.